2019 Extended Angling Season

 The 2019 Extended Atlantic Salmon Season - September 16 to October 31 on the Morell River and the Mill River (see below).

-What do I require to participate in the 2019 Extended Season?
+How do I participate in the 2019 Extended Season?

 You need to have: